dr-yst/org-x/dev-docs/activeContext.md

 - Resolved compatibility issues between Svelte 5 and testing libraries with updated configuration
 - Fixed HeadlinesList component to properly handle hierarchical headline structure
 - Implemented effective date filtering for today, this week, and overdue tasks
+- Created OrgDatetime type inspired by Orgize's Datetime implementation for better date handling
+- Enhanced OrgTimestamp to use the new OrgDatetime structure for improved type safety
+- Added convenience methods for date-based filtering directly in the OrgHeadline structure
+- Implemented comprehensive test program to validate the new timestamp functionality
 - Identified potential improvements for the Rust type definitions to eliminate duplication

 ### Technical Considerations